I have a lot of fun visiting new yoga studios in addition to enjoying the yoga class offered.

 3. Is it fast so waiting times are minimized?

-I appreciate yoga teaches patience and going with the flow, but there’s no need to teach this lesson as soon as a students arrive at your studio.
+I appreciate yoga teaches patience and going with the flow, but there’s no need to teach this lesson as soon as students arrive at your studio.
 When all else is equal, choose a sign-in process that is efficient so people can get to class quickly.

 4. Does it foster repeat or loyal yoga students?